method5/method5/readme.md

 Special thanks to the following people:

 * Adrian Billington for creating [DLA](https://github.com/oracle-developer/dla), which is used for Method4 SQL.
 * My coworkers at General Dynamics and Ventech Solutions, who provided a lot of feedback and testing.
+Especially Jon, Rhonda, Bob, Amie, Ryan, and Patrick.
-* Mike Gangler, Wayne Sharp, and various people at conferences like ECO, RMOUG, GLOC, and KScope, who found bugs or asked questions that helped shape the product.
+* Mike Gangler, Wayne Sharp, and various people at conferences like ECO, RMOUG, GLOC, and KScope, who found bugs or asked questions that helped improve the program.